kfriedrichs/pentomino-js/README.md

 from the left side, shows it on the board on the right side (ultimately forming the pentomino elephant) and removes the button.

+**The interface uses a 'layerless' PentoBoard, meaning all contents are drawn directly to the canvas.
+This has the advantage of improved compatibility (especially for creating Furhat GUIs which use the React framework), but on the otherhand, everything has to be redrawn at any update.
+(At the current level of complexity this does not seem to pose a problem.)**

 ### elephant_ui.html

 Interface with a PentoElephantBoard.
 Pieces are selected by clicking and can be moved using arrow buttons on the side.